-History: The Course at Yale’s rich history began in 1924 when widow of wealthy alumnus Ray Tompkins donated 700 acres of rocky, hilly swampland to the University.
+History: The Yale Golf Course’s rich history began in January 1923 when widow of wealthy alumnus Ray Tompkins donated 700 acres of rocky, hilly swampland to the University.
 For a then-record of $400,000, Yale hired C.B.
-Macdonald, Seth Raynor, and Charles Banks to design a golf course on the challenging terrain during the summer of 1923.
+Macdonald and Seth Raynor to route 36 holes on the challenging terrain during the summer of 1923.
 With Macdonald acting primarily as a consultant, Raynor took charge as architect, while “Steam Shovel” Banks performed the day-to-day construction.
-When the course opened in 1926, it was met with almost instantaneous acclaim, regarded as one of the finest inland courses in the world and an architectural masterpiece considering the difficulty of the land.
-Originally, the plan was for 36 holes at Yale, but a second course never materialized for unknown reasons and the extra land was sold.
+When an 18 hole course opened in 1926, it was met with almost instantaneous acclaim, regarded as one of the finest inland courses in the world and an architectural masterpiece considering the difficulty of the land.
+The other course never materialized for unknown reasons and the extra land was sold.

-Over the years, conditioning and architectural motifs began to deteriorate, prompting the University to hire Yale grad Roger Rulewich to restore the course in 1998.
-Long considered one of the hardest to access courses in America, only allowing Connecticut residents to play.
+Over the years, conditioning and architectural motifs began to deteriorate, prompting the University to hire Yale grad Roger Rulewich to restore the bunkers in 1998.
+Since Covid began, Yale has become one of the hardest to access courses in America, only allowing Connecticut residents to play.
 Gil Hanse is set to restore the course in the 2020s.
-Yale holds numerous other awards, including:
+Yale holds numerous awards, including:

 Conditions: 6/10, One of the biggest things holding Yale back is its conditioning, which is nowhere near the caliber of similarly ranked courses.
-While the fairways, teeboxes, and bunkers are decently maintained, the greens were very slow and filled with ballmarks and bumps.
+While the fairways, teeboxes, and bunkers are decently maintained, the greens are very slow and filled with ballmarks and bumps.
 Apparently the conditioning has improved drastically over the last 20 years and hopefully this trend continues.
 The University has the money to fix conditions, but the groundscrew are unionized Yale employees, meaning it’s much more expensive.

 Tee Par Yardage Rating Slope